-K I 6 Name: Date:
+Name: Date: i varric.
+Date.

 My Trip

 Directions: Pretend your class took a trip to a park.
 Draw pictures of the transportation you used during your trip.
 Explain what transportation you used, using the words first, next, then, and finally.